jenkinsci/behave-testresults-publisher-plugin/README.md

 This plugin allows Jenkins to publish the results as y html reports hosted by the Jenkins build server.
 In order for this plugin to work you must be generating a json report using behave  --format=json.pretty --outfile=resultsfilenameofyourchoice.json.

-The plugin converts the json report into an overview html linking to separate feature file htmls with stats and results.
+The plugin converts the json report into an html linking to feature files

-Many thanks to Kingsley Hendriks for the original plugin, this is a modified version of Cucumber HTML reports plugin developed for Cucumber JVM